3-D Monster Chase

-3-D Monster Chase is a first-person maze game written by Dave Noonan and released by Romik in 1984 for both the Amstrad CPC and the ZX Spectrum.
+3-D Monster Chase is a first-person maze game written by Dave Noonan and released by Romik in 1984 for the Amstrad CPC and ZX Spectrum.
+A version for Camputers Lynx titled 3-D Monster Craze was developed by Camsoft.

 Gameplay

 The player is trapped within the three floors of a subterranean maze.
 Their task is to search for the missing keys whilst avoiding the monsters guarding them.
 Each time that the player finds a key and returns to the starting point, a bomb is activated and must be defused within a limited time.

 There are 5 skill levels, level 5 being the hardest.